RandySage/gsd/README.md

 ## Note

 This documentation is in the process of being implemented, in Sphinx.
 As a result, there's not much to be seen.
-When something is ready, I'll set it up either with readthedocs or with github's infrastructure.
+When something is ready, I'll set it up either with readthedocs, with github's infrastructure, or with the equivalent (should be easy for Jenkins to pull every commit and build on my server, right?).